saikat-rog/purotaja_app/README.md

 # purotaja-app

-An ecommerce app, sells fishes to local areas.
+An ecommerce Flutter app, sells fishes to local areas.